Welcome to the UNCG Biology Department!

 We are very proud of our alumni and try to keep in touch with all of them.
-If you are an alum and want to reconnect, please send me an email us at email@example.com because I would love to hear from you.
-You can always catch up with us by reading our newsletter and linking to our social media accounts from the resources link on our website.
+If you are an alum and want to reconnect, please send me an email at firstname.lastname@example.org because I would love to hear from you.
+You can always catch up with us by reading our newsletter and linking to our social media accounts from the homepage of our website.
 Please explore our website to learn more about our Department and what we offer.
 We hope that you find everything you are looking for on these pages and invite you to contact us if you have any questions.

 Head of the Department of Biology